anne-pinho/ListagemProdutos-kotlin/README.md

 # 📝 Android To-Do List App

-An Android to-do list application built with Kotlin, Jetpack Compose, Room, and ViewModel.
-Now integrated with a public API using Retrofit for remote data synchronization.
+An Android task management app built with Kotlin using XML layouts, Room, ViewModel, and integrated with a public API via Retrofit for remote data synchronization.

 ---